philippinespire/database_albatross_recollections/README.md

 ## How to use the database
 Once the database is cloned and built locally, you can actively start using it.
 Below a few example usages are given.

-Before using the database, make sure the helper scripts and libraries are loaded.
+Before using the database, make sure the helper scripts and libraries are loaded and join the database together by sourcing `scripts/assemble_db.R` .

 ```r
 # See also scripts/assemble_db.R